landoskape/syd/paper/paper.md

 Because `Syd` handles the behind-the-scenes implementation code, it permits a user to "deploy" viewers in multiple environments without any changes to the code.
-Viewers can be deployed in jupyter notebooks for fast and local analysis (depending on the @ipywidgets package) or deployed on web browsers for sharing across local networks (depending on the @Flask package).
+Viewers can be deployed in jupyter notebooks for fast and local analysis or deployed on web browsers for sharing across local networks.
+These deployment environments depend on `ipywidgets` and `flask`, respectively [@ipywidgets; @Flask].
 In this way, a scientist can study their data at their desk, then use the same code to share the results interactively with their advisor or with their lab at different computers.

 \pagebreak